Even though I’ve been to Japan over 10 times, I had never visited the capital!

 We were pretty tired from our travels from Yudanaka so we relaxed most of the day which means walking around and eating!
 First stop was acclaimed pastry store, Patisserie Satsuki, inside bougey Hotel New Otani.
 I saw this pastry shop featured on “Worth It” on Youtube and I knew I needed to try their famous melon cake.

 You might wonder how can a slice of cake be almost $40?!
 Well…it’s perfection.
 Japanese are meticulous when it comes to cultivating pristine fruit and want the perfect specimen.
 Therefore, the melon is extremely juicy and sweet and paired so deliciously with the soft spongecake and luscious cream.
 You only live once so might as well splurge on this fantastic cake.
-They have endless amounts of tanzaliting goodies such as other fruit shortcakes, opera cake, matcha roll cake, cheesecake, cream puffs, crossiants, donuts, breads, and even ice cream parfaits.
+They have endless amounts of tantalizing goodies such as other fruit shortcakes, opera cake, matcha roll cake, cheesecake, cream puffs, croissants, donuts, breads, and even ice cream parfaits.
 It all looked amazing!

 After our sweets, we relaxed at the hotel before dinner at popular soba restaurant, Kanda Matsuya.
 The restaurant doesn’t take reservations so we were lucky that it wasn’t too full when we arrived.
 I even got to watch one of the chefs roll out the soba noodles!